Gabriel2409/obsidian_notes/Snowflake - Search optimization service.md

 - The Search Optimization Service is a table level property aimed at improving the performance of selective point lookup queries, typically returning 1 or a small nb of rows: `WHERE XX = 'YY'` or `WHERE XX IN ('YY', 'ZZ')`
 - A background process creates and maintains a search access path recording metadata on the table
 - Selective lookup queries will use these metadata to find data faster than the usual pruning mechanism
-- Computes storage and compute resources
+- Uses storage and compute resources

 ```sql